OB12A:

 Directly Observing and Quantifying Mechanisms of the Biological Pump Through Particle-resolved Imaging and DNA Sequencing (643916)

-Colleen A Durkin, Moss Landing Marine Laboratories, Moss Landing, CA, United States, Alyson Santoro, University of California Santa Barbara, Ecology, Evolution, and Marine Biology, Santa Barbara, United States, Ken Buesseler, Woods Hole Oceanographic Institution, Department of Marine Chemistry & Geochemistry, Woods Hole, United States, Ivona Cetinic, NASA Goddard Space Flight Cent, Greenbelt, United States, Margaret L Estapa, Skidmore College, Saratoga Springs, NY, United States and Melissa Omand, University of Rhode Island, Graduate School of Oceanography, Narragansett, United States
+Colleen A Durkin, Moss Landing Marine Laboratories, Moss Landing, CA, United States, Alyson Santoro, University of California Santa Barbara, Ecology, Evolution, and Marine Biology, Santa Barbara, United States, Ken Buesseler, Woods Hole Oceanographic Institution, Department of Marine Chemistry & Geochemistry, Woods Hole, MA, United States, Ivona Cetinic, NASA Goddard Space Flight Cent, Greenbelt, United States, Margaret L Estapa, Skidmore College, Saratoga Springs, NY, United States and Melissa Omand, University of Rhode Island, Graduate School of Oceanography, Narragansett, United States

 Evaluation of particle sinking velocities near South Georgia using four independent approaches (650792)